Origins | Settled by John F. Eberhart in 1871 and annexed c. 1889 |

 By the mid-1960s many of the greaser gangs began focusing their attention on the arrival of African Americans that planned to settled in nearby West Englewood.

-The white community, not just the gangs, reacted violently to the city’s plan to move African Americans into Marquette Park and Gage Park.
+Some of the white community, not just the gangs, reacted violently to the city’s plan to move African Americans into Marquette Park and Gage Park.
 White supremist groups arrived in the 1960s and 1970s like the Ku Klux Klan and the Nazi Party that came here to violently force blacks out.
-The street gangs the “White Knights” formed in the 1970s that worked to stomp out invading blacks and black gangs.
+The street gangs the “White Knights” formed in the 1970s that worked to stomp out invading blacks and black gangs that were near the Western Avenue border like Black Gangster Disciples.

 In 1966 Martin Luther King led a march through Gage Park and Marquette Park to protest the segregated housing in this area; this led to him being hit with a rock.
 The Black P Stones street gang escorted Dr. King and this led to fights between white greaser clubs and the Black P Stones.
 At the time Black P Stones were moving into the nearby West Englewood neighborhood so ongoing gang wars would ensue after the march.